 - Uses and users of the evaluation plan – It is essential to describe the use of the evaluation plan clearly.
-For transparency and accountability, under this section, you must clearly show the users of the plan.
-Again, you should describe the involvement of stakeholders and the financers of the project in this same section.
+For transparency and accountability, under this section, you should clearly show the users of the plan.
+Again, you should describe the involvement of stakeholders and the financiers of the project in this same section.

-- Program description – Under this section, the developer of the evaluation plan should critically assess and describe what the entire project is all about.
-Here, it is essential to state what the project focuses on achieving, and the process that you will be undertaking.
+- Project description – Under this section, the developer of the evaluation plan should critically assess and describe what the entire project is all about.
+Here, it is essential to state what the project focuses on achieving, and the process for evaluating how successfully the project met its goals.

-- Methodology – In this section, an evaluation plan should clearly state what methods will be used to collect data, expected data sources, and roles and responsibilities of each participant in the project.
-This is the section that should also describe what methods will be used to ensure that the project is completed successfully.
+- Methodology – In this section, an evaluation plan should clearly state the methods that will be used to collect data, expected data sources, and the roles and responsibilities of each participant in the project.
+This is the section that should also describe which methods will be used to ensure that the project is completed successfully.

-- Analysis – This section is a thorough analysis of whether project goals were met or not.
+- Analysis – This section contains a thorough analysis of the project.
 It will show findings and reasons for any unexpected outcomes.
 It may also contain data analyses done before the projection’s completion and how it affected the project’s continuation.

-- Sharing plan – In most cases, the sharing plan section is often overlooked despite the fact that it can play a major role.
-Towards the end of the plan, there should be a proper way of sharing evaluation findings.
-This section should also state how the findings and outcomes of the project will reach the involved stakeholders.
+- Sharing plan – In most cases, the sharing plan section is often overlooked, despite the fact that it can play a major role.
+Toward the end of the plan, there should be a proper way of sharing evaluation findings.
+This section should also state how the findings and outcomes of the project will reach (be reported to) the involved stakeholders.

 The Importance of an Evaluation Plan

-- An evaluation plan is a valuable asset that will ensure the project runs smoothly.
-A well-documented plan states the roles of all participants of the project and sources of all resources.
-Therefore, it implies that there will be minimal delays and disputes between the stakeholders, as everything should have been communicated ahead of time.
-Furthermore, if the plan clearly states the dates on which specific activities should take place, the involved participants will be encouraged to be right on schedule.
+- An evaluation plan is a valuable asset that can help ensure that a project runs smoothly.
+A well-documented plan states the roles of all participants in the project and the sources of all resources.
+This implies that there should be minimal delays. as everything should have been communicated ahead of time.
+Furthermore, if the plan clearly states the dates on which specific activities should take place, then the involved participants will be encouraged to be right on schedule.

-A good evaluation plan should cater for the smooth running of the project from its initial stages to its completion.
+- A good evaluation plan should cater to the smooth running of the project from its initial stages to its completion.

 - An effective evaluation plan will also ensure better results in upcoming projects of the same nature.

 - The practice of using evaluation plans should improve the success and effectiveness of projects undertaken by an organization.
 If the plans are well documented and filed, the organization can learn from previous projects and be able to better gauge the success of certain projects and project practices.
-The plans should also come in handy in helping the foundation or organization make critical decisions.
-This is because the information on the plan is not just gathered randomly; it is obtained after thorough research and evaluation of the project.
+The plans can also come in handy in helping the foundation or organization make critical decisions.
+This is because the information in the plan is not just gathered randomly – it is obtained after thorough research and evaluation of the project.

 - A written evaluation plan is good for future references and for greater transparency and accountability.

-- It is advisable to keep the evaluation plan simple but concise.
+- It is advisable to keep the evaluation plan simple and concise.
 Information should be obtained from the plan with ease.

 CFI is a leading provider of financial certifications and analyst training.
-To continue learning and advancing career, these additional resources will be helpful:
+To continue learning and advancing your career, these additional CFI resources will be helpful: